stat545ubc-2022/Mini_Data_Analysis_Ningyuan/Milestone_1/mini-project-1.md

 sample because it is more obvious than other datasets that it explores how factors (radius mean, area mean, etc.) affect the diagnosis whether a tumor is malicious or benign.
-I can then analysis and fit the data using logistic regression because the response variable is binary.
-The flow\_sample dataset is more like a time-series data, where I can investigate the flow in different time and how does the flow changes throughout the time.
+I can then analysis and fit the data using logistic regression.
+The flow\_sample dataset is more about time-series, where I can investigate the flow in different time and how does it changes throughout the time.
 I can apply some time-series anlaysis techniques to deal with the dataset.
-Thus, these two datasets are more familiar to me and that is why I choose them.
+Thus, these two datasets are more interesting to me and that is why I choose them.

 <!----------------------------------------------------------------------------->